OxfordIHTM/seychelles-statistics/README.md

-From this process, the partnership identified that while the Seychelles is one of the few sub-Saharan African countries with efficient, accurate, and comprehensive data collection and disaggregation across a variety of sectors and across a variety of metrics.
-However, most of this data is not in the format, shape, and structure that is ready for analysis.
+From this process, the partnership identified that while the Seychelles is one of the few sub-Saharan African countries with efficient, accurate, and comprehensive data collection and disaggregation across a variety of sectors and across a variety of metrics, most of this data are not in the format, shape, and structure that are ready for analysis.
 A good amount of these rich data are still on paper or ledgers.
-For the data that are electronic, they are either stored/distributed in formats that are not easily readable by machines for analysis (e.g., portable document format or PDF).
+For the data that are electronic, they are either stored/distributed in formats that are not readily readable by machines for analysis (e.g., portable document format or PDF) or are in proprietary spreadsheet format (i.e. Microsoft Excel) structured into presentational tables meant for reports rather than for actual analysis.

 It is from this context that the initial ideas and motivation around this project began.
 The partnership involves mostly individuals whose